Full Moon on

 Moon before ascending node

-10 days after descending node on 28 May 2009 at 10:19 in ♌ Leo.
-The Moon is located south of the ecliptic over the following 3 days, until the lunar orbit crosses from South to North in ascending node on 11 June 2009 at 10:15 in ♒ Aquarius.
+10 days after descending node on 28 May 2009 at 10:19 in ♌ Leo the Moon is positioned south of the ecliptic over the following 3 days until the lunar crosses the ecliptic again from South to North in ascending node on 11 June 2009 at 10:15 in ♒ Aquarius.

 Moon before southern standstill

-12 days since the previous standstill on 25 May 2009 at 16:56 in ♊ Gemini when the Moon has reached North declination of ∠26.451°, the lunar orbit is extending southward over the next day to face maximum declination of ∠-26.429° at the point of next southern standstill on 8 June 2009 at 02:03 in ♐ Sagittarius.
+12 days since the last northern standstill on 25 May 2009 at 16:56 in ♊ Gemini when the Moon has reached North declination of ∠26.451° the lunar orbit is extending southward over the next day to face maximum declination of ∠-26.429° at the point of next southern standstill on 8 June 2009 at 02:03 in ♐ Sagittarius.

 Sun-Earth-Moon syzygy